lightray22/andromeda-desktop-clients/README.md

 There are several binaries and libraries in the full suite.
 - `src/lib/andromeda` the core library that implements communication with the server
-- `src/bin/andromeda-cli` allows manual CLI communication with the backend
+- `src/bin/andromeda-cli` allows manual command line communication with the server
-- `src/bin/andromeda-fuse` and `src/lib/andromeda-fuse` for mounting with FUSE
+- `src/bin/andromeda-fuse` and `src/lib/andromeda-fuse` for mounting as local storage
 - FUTURE `src/bin/andromeda-sync` and `src/lib/andromeda-sync` for running directory sync
-- `src/bin/andromeda-gui` a Qt-based GUI client for FUSE and directory sync
+- `src/bin/andromeda-gui` a Qt-based GUI client for local mounting and directory sync

 # Building